rehierl/node-tree-outliner/2-1-extensions/1-0-sectioning-nodes.md

 That is, if HTML had a rank-less heading element (i.e. the `<h>` element).

 Note that both issues are sufficient to render any attempt to add dynamic support into a fruitless effort.
-That is, because transformations would end up tearing the above `<div>` container apart.
+That is because transformations would end up tearing the above `<div>` container apart.
 Consequently, the result of such operations is not guaranteed to be semantically equivalent to the initial node tree.